Zoroastrianism in Iran: Rights of non-Muslim minorities

 After the Iranian Revolution in 1979, a new Constitution of Iran was written.
-This new Constitution acknowledges the rights of recognized religious minorities, like the Iranian Armenians, Iranian Assyrians, and Persian Jews; Zoroastrianism is recognized as a religion in Iran and its followers have certain rights.
+This new Constitution acknowledges the rights of recognized religious minorities, like the Iranian Armenians, Iranian Assyrians, and Iranian Jews; Zoroastrianism is recognized as a religion in Iran and its followers have certain rights.
 The Constitution states believers are free to perform their religious rites and ceremonies.

 Zoroastrians are also politically involved.
 Since the Persian Constitution of 1906, they are allocated one seat in the Islamic Consultative Assembly, currently being held by Behshid Barkhodar, the first female to represent religious minorities in Iran's legislative assembly.
 Locally, Zoroastrian politicians are also active.
 In 2013 for example, Sepanta Niknam was elected to the city council of Yazd and became the first Zoroastrian councillor in Iran.

 Demographics and conversions

 Inter-faith marriages and low birth rates affect the growth of Iran's Zoroastrian population, which according to Iran's 2012 census results stood at 25,271, though this represented an increase of 27.5% on the 2006 population.

 A June 2020 online survey found that the percentage of Iranians stating they believe in Islam had significantly decreased, with half of those surveyed indicating they had lost their religious faith.
 The poll, conducted by the Netherlands-based organization GAMAAN (Group for Analyzing and Measuring Attitudes in Iran), using online social media polls surveyed 50,000 Iranians, and found 7.7% identified as Zoroastrians.
-However, some researchers have argued that most respondents identifying as Zoroastrian were expressing religious nationalism, with The Conversation interpreting it as "Persian nationalism and a desire for an alternative to Islam, rather than strict adherence to the Zoroastrian faith."
+However, some researchers have argued that most respondents identifying as Zoroastrian were expressing religious nationalism, with The Conversation interpreting it as Iranian nationalism, growing anti-Muslim sentiment, and an alternative to Islam, rather than strict adherence or religious adherence to Zoroastrianism, though genuine religious reversions to Zoroastrianism likely do exist and are undocumented as Iran has no religious freedom.